intel-iot-devkit/how-to-code-samples/README.md

 Now when you run your program using the "Run" button, it should be able to call your server to save the data right from the Edison.

-## Determining The Intel Edison IP Address

-You can determine what IP address the Intel Edison is connected to by running:

-    ip addr show | grep wlan

-You will see output similar to:

-    3: wlan0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast qlen 1000
-        inet 192.168.1.13/24 brd 192.168.1.255 scope global wlan0

-The IP address is shown next to `inet`.
-In the example above, the IP address is `192.168.1.13`